DivanteLtd/microservices-book/book/ch7-enterprise-graphql.md

 ## Further reading

-To learn more about releasing the APIs to production I suggest you discover how the production-grade APIs are implemented by market leaders like Shopify and commerce tools
+To learn more about releasing the APIs to production I suggest you discover how the production-grade APIs are implemented by market leaders like Shopify and commercetools

 The GraphQL ecosystem is growing rapidly.
 Here I’ve put just some resources to keep on track: